smgroves/BoBa-T/README.rst

 The tutorials should run in less than 20 minutes on a standard laptop.

-See the repository: `here <https://github.com/smgroves/Bhattacharya2026>`_ for examples and documentation of how to use this package.
+See this `repository <https://github.com/smgroves/Bhattacharya2026>`_  for examples and documentation of how to use this package.